 - Comes with free 12-week strength full-body muscle workouts

 - Make gains in just 10 minutes a day

 - Not Ideal for shorter people

-- Safety concerns with some exercises such as overhead press and tricep push downs
+- Safety concerns with some exercises such as overhead presses and tricep push-downs

 Beginner Friendly: Yes